 How much does a financial advisor cost?

 Fee-based financial advisors average $150 to $300 per hour.
 Commission-based advisers will receive a percentage of the total number of transactions that you make.
-Financial advisers that offer managed portfolio services may charge anywhere from 0.5% to 2% of the assets under management.
+Financial advisers that offer managed portfolio services may charge anywhere from 0.5 percent to 2 percent of the assets under management.

 What determines whether or not you have a good financial advisor?

-Some financial advisors and planners hold specific designations such as Certified Financial Planner (CFP) or Chartered Financial Analyst (CFA)…both designations that require certain combinations of education, experience, and exams.
+Some financial advisors and planners hold specific designations such as Certified Financial Planner (CFP) or Chartered Financial Analyst (CFA), both designations that require certain combinations of education, experience, and exams.
 Others may be accountants, attorneys, or other professionals who also offer financial planning services.
-No single degree or title guarantees a cracker-jack advisor, goods ones may be out there that don’t hold these titles, but it’s a place to start.
+No single degree or title guarantees a cracker-jack advisor—good ones may be out there that don’t hold these titles—but it’s a place to start.

-Not ready for a financial advsior?
-Take control of your own investments with a simple investing strategy or Betterment, a service that keeps your investments diversified in a simple mix of stocks and bonds that track the entire market.
+Not ready for a financial advisor?
+Take control of your own investments with a simple investing strategy or one of our recommended investment accounts for young investors.